Sebbo92/helm-dirty-values/README.md

 # Overview

-This Helm plugin checks for unused keys in a Helm chart's `values.yaml` file by scanning the `templates` directory for references to those keys.
+This Helm plugin checks for unused keys in a Helm chart's `values.yaml` and additional yaml files by scanning the `templates` directory for references to those keys.

 ## Features
 - Parses the `values.yaml` file and additional values files to extract all keys, including nested keys.